caraya/personal-blog/content/blog/were-all-api-designers.md

   isLoading = false,
   className = '',
   type = 'button', // Defaulting to 'button' prevents accidental form submissions
-  // We capture all other props in `...rest` and pass them down.
+  // Capture all other props in `...rest` and pass them down.
   ...rest
 }: ButtonProps) => {